What Does "EM" Mean?

-If you are a contractor working on military projects, you need to familiarize yourself with the U.S. Army Corps of Engineers' Safety and Health Requirements Manual EM 385-1-1.
-The EM 385 manual is designed to provide guidance for developing, managing, and implementing a safety and occupational health (SOH) program.
+If you are a contractor working on military projects, you must familiarize yourself with the U.S. Army Corps of Engineers Safety and Health Requirements Manual EM 385-1-1.
+The EM 385 manual is designed to guide the development, management, and implementation of a safety and occupational health (SOH) program.

-The manual also reviews your responsibilities for maintaining your own safety, stressing that you must:
+The manual also reviews your responsibilities for maintaining your safety, stressing that you must:

 - Comply with applicable SOH requirements

 - Wear prescribed SOH equipment